victor90braz/flat/README.md

 ### 1. Install Node.js and NPM:

-Make sure you have Node.js and NPM installed.
+Ensure you have Node.js and NPM installed.
 Check your versions:

 ```bash
 node --version